videolan/x265/doc/reST/cli.rst

 .. option:: --aud, --no-aud

 	Emit an access unit delimiter NAL at the start of each slice access unit.
-If option:`--repeat-headers` is not enabled (indicating the user will be writing headers manually at the start of the stream) the very first AUD will be skipped since it cannot be placed at the start of the access unit, where it belongs.
+If :option:`--repeat-headers` is not enabled (indicating the user will be writing headers manually at the start of the stream) the very first AUD will be skipped since it cannot be placed at the start of the access unit, where it belongs.
 Default disabled